-The IRS requires that you begin to take money from a regular IRA by April 1 of the year after you reach age 70-1/2.
+The IRS requires that you begin to take money from a regular IRA by April 1 of the year after you reach age 72.
 These mandatory withdrawals are called required minimum distributions.
-For 2009 only, the IRS suspended the requirement that IRA distributions be taken.

 The date on which you must take your first distribution is called your required beginning date.
 From this point on, the IRS requires you to take a required minimum distribution (RMD) at least once a year.
 (RMDs are also called MRDs.)

 Except for the first year of an RMD (when you have until the following April 1), you must take yearly distributions by Dec.
 31. This means you may have two distributions in the calendar year of your required beginning date.
 ROTH IRAs do not have RMDs.

 If you do not take the full amount of a required minimum distribution, you may owe a 50% tax on the difference.
 For example, if your RMD is calculated as $15,000 and you only take $10,000, you may be liable for $2,500 in taxes on the difference.
 Taking a smaller-than-required distribution results in an excess accumulation.